reidjs/chat/README.md

 ```

 ## Open Questions
 1. How can we enable the user to run and debug their code from the phone?
-That might require an app to be honest.
+A solution might be a small website (like [repl](https://replit.com/)) that you can easily paste code snippets into and see output etc.

 ## Request for Help
-If you find m lang fascinating, potentially useful, or even silly, contact me!
-Send me an email and mention `m lang` or The M Programming Language, or something along those lines and I will respond as soon as possible.
+If you find m lang interesting, potentially useful, or a bit silly, contact me!
+You can find my email in my GitHub profile, just mention `m lang` or The M Programming Language, or something like that in the subject and I will respond as soon as possible.

 Thank you,
-Reid
+Reid JS